 When the federal funds awarded to the college for the year are exhausted, all positions (except Community Service Work-Study positions) being funded by FWS may be switched to Departmental Funds.
 Departments will be notified prior to the switch being made, to ensure they have the funds necessary to continue student employment.

 Wage Scales

 Washington College adheres to Maryland's state mandated minimum wage.
-Some positions may pay higher than the minimum wage depending on job duties and required qualifications.
+Other positions, on campus and off-campus community service Service-Work Study, may pay higher than the minimum wage depending on job type and required qualifications.